Tanglinus/slide_190517/PITCHME.md

 @snapend
 ---
 @snap[west span-100]
-#### 1. Dynamic Embeddings
+#### 1. Introduction
 @ul[](false)
-- [PURPOSE] analyze documents that span many years, where the way words are used changes over the course of the collection
+- [PURPOSE] dynamic embeddings (D-EMB) analyze documents that span many years, where the way words are used changes over the course of the collection
 - [RESULT] D-EMB provide better predictive performance than classical embeddings and capture interesting patterns about how language changes
 @ulend
 @snapend
 ---
 @snap[west span-100]
-#### 1. Dynamic Embeddings
+#### 1. Introduction
 @ul[](false)
-- build on *exponential family embeddings* (a type of EFE)
+- build on *exponential family embeddings*
   - include dynamics into the *Bernoulli embedding model*
-- D-EMB cast the embedding vector as a latent variable that drifts via a Gaussian random walk
+- cast the embedding vector as a latent variable that drifts via a Gaussian random walk
 - when fit to data, the D-EMB capture how the representation of each word drift from slice to slice (one per year)
 @ulend
 @snapend